>cut down

 Watching people drink themselves to death helped me stop drinking obsessively.
 I've cried for too many dead alcoholics, including Kirby Morrow, a local actor who did Goku's voice on Dragonball Z. He didn't look like pic related.
 He was fat and looked bad.
 He'd come in for tons of vodka, saying it was for a party.
 Then one day he died.
 I know a lot of actors and they were all shocked, but I knew it was coming.
 It was obvious.

-Eventually I got the fuck out of there and got a physical job that made it way harder to drink like I wanted to.
+Eventually I got the frick out of there and got a physical job that made it way harder to drink like I wanted to.
 Now I have a few beers now and then, or hot whisky when I'm sick, but that's it.

 Top tip: get real.
 Alcohol is killing you.
 You gotta want to live.
 I saw a lot of people give up, and it's no fun checking if your friend's breathing when he collapses in front of you out of nowhere, or wondering where so-and-so has been, just to find out they died last week.
 This shit'll kill ya.